 The researchers did studies both in test tubes and on animals.
 Both lines of research indicated that compounds in the edible fungi have anti-prostate cancer properties.

 Some of the men participated in the study for up to 25 years.
 During that time, they answered questions about their dietary habits, medical history, smoking, exercise and other elements of lifestyle.
-Men over 50 who reported consuming mushrooms most frequently were 17 percent less likely to be diagnosed with prostate cancer.
+Men over 50 who reported consuming mushrooms most frequently were 17 percent less likely to be diagnosed.
 If they ate a fungi-rich dish at least three times a week, they lowered their risk of diagnosis by as much as 30 percent.

 The investigators concluded: